Politics of Europe

 The politics of Europe deals with the continually evolving politics within the continent of Europe.
 It is a topic far more detailed than other continents due to a number of factors including the long history of nation states in the region as well as the modern day trend towards increased political unity amongst the European states.

 The current politics of Europe can be traced back to historical events within the continent.
 Likewise geography, economy, and culture have contributed to the current political make-up of Europe.

 Modern European politics is dominated by the European Union, since the fall of the Iron Curtain and the collapse of the Eastern Bloc of Communist states.
 After the end of the Cold War, the EU expanded eastward to include the former Communist countries.
 As of 31 January 2020, the EU has 27 member states.

-However, there are a number of other international organizations made up predominantly of European nations, or explicitly claiming a European origin, including the 46-nation Council of Europe - the first post-war European organization, regarded as a fore-runner to the European Union - and the 57-nation Organization for Security and Co-operation in Europe (OSCE).
+However, there are a number of other international organizations made up predominantly of European nations, or explicitly claiming a European origin, including the 46-nation Council of Europe – the first post-war European organization, regarded as a fore-runner to the European Union – and the 57-nation Organization for Security and Co-operation in Europe (OSCE), which also includes the United States and Canada, as well as some central Asian states.